cisco-asp-web/LTRMSI-3000/lab_5/lab_5-guide.md

  - With AI training this can lead to delays or even job failures.
  - Given the cost of running large GPU pools, delay or failure becomes very costly.

-The solution: coordination of all senders source routing their traffic over disjoint paths through the fabric.
+The solution: *coordination of all senders source routing their traffic over disjoint paths through the fabric.*

-Cisco doesn't currently have a host-based SRv6 controller product and the Hyperscalers build their own SDN control infrastructure, so to simulate this capability in the lab we've built a *`demo PyTorch SRv6 plugin`* which programs Linux kernel (or VPP) SRv6 routes, and which leverages the open-source *`project Jalapeno`* as its backend data repository.
+Cisco doesn't currently have a controller product for host-based SRv6 and the Hyperscalers build their own SDN control infrastructure, so to simulate this capability in the lab we've built a *`demo PyTorch SRv6 plugin`* which programs Linux kernel (or VPP) SRv6 routes, and which leverages the open-source *`project Jalapeno`* as its backend data repository.

  - SRv6 PyTorch plugin: https://github.com/segmentrouting/srv6-pytorch-plugin